psteiger/LocationFetcher/README.md

 }
 ```

-This library provides a simple location component, `LocationFetcher`, for use in any FragmentActivity, or any Context class, to make your Android app location-aware.
+This library provides a simple location component, `LocationFetcher`, for use in any `FragmentActivity` class, or any `Context` class, to make your Android app location-aware.

-The service uses GPS and network by default and needs ACCESS_FINE_LOCATION and ACCESS_COARSE_LOCATION.0
+The service uses GPS and network by default and needs `ACCESS_FINE_LOCATION` and `ACCESS_COARSE_LOCATION`.

-You can personalize your `locationRequest` to suit your needs.
+You can personalize your `LocationRequest` to suit your needs.

 ## Installation